My Mold Illness Story

 Diagnosing & Treating Mold Illness

 Unsurprisingly, there was mold in our house.
 And I sought the care of an integrative physician who both recognized and treated for mold toxicity.
 My advice to anyone seeking a diagnosis or treatment is to find a doctor who is mold-literate.
-They may be able to alleviate your most pressing symptoms with binders, supplements, and detoxification protocols.
+They may be able to alleviate your most pressing symptoms immediately while you work long-term to correct your response to environmental stressors.

-However, those things are temporary measures that do not treat the root cause.
+My integrative doctor gave me binders, detoxification protocols, and nutritional supplements.
+But those were temporary measures that did not treat the root cause.
+In fact, long term, some of them made things worse.
 I wanted to be able to go into old buildings again without reacting and I wanted to move back into my home.
-Binders and detoxification weren’t going to make that happen for me.
+I simply could not accept that I had to avoid these things for the rest of my life.

 Dynamic Neural Retraining System